Measuring the productivity of employees is essential for ensuring that your business is running efficiently and effectively.

 Provide training & development opportunities

 Invest in the professional growth of employees by offering training and development opportunities.
+You can create video presentations of the training and development courses and share it with your employees.
 This will not only improve their skills and knowledge but also demonstrate commitment to their success and career development.

 Recognise & reward high performers